kubernetes/enhancements/keps/sig-auth/20191101-add-request-id-to-k8s-logs.md

 more easy to identify specific logs related to a single user operation (such as `kubectl apply -f <my-pod.yaml>`).
 This feature is similar to [Request-ID](https://docs.openstack.org/api-guide/compute/faults.html) for OpenStack.
-It greatly reduces the investigation cost.
+It greatly reduces investigation cost.

 ## Motivation